moxietoolkit/srd/source/1-system/1-player/3-working-together.md

 ## Outside Assistance

-When an assist or setup comes from the world, like an NPC or the environment, **_the GM Rolls 1d_** to represent it.
+When an assist or setup comes from the world, like an NPC or the environment, **_the GM rolls 1d_** to represent it.